funkacer/Udacity_1/README.md

 1. Chicago
 2. New York City
 3. Washington
 The bikeshare.py script takes in raw input to create an interactive experience in the terminal to present various statistics derived from data.
 Also, it is possible to view raw data within terminal.
-Enjoy :sunny:
+Enjoy :sunny: :smile:

 ### Files used
 - bikeshare.py